Stanislav Voronov

-Stanislav Voronov (Станислав Кириллович Воронов, born August 20, 1957) — Lt.
-Gen. FSB is a Russian artist and member of the Creative Union of Artists of Russia and member of the Union of Artists of Moscow.
-He currently lives and works in Moscow.
+Stanislav Voronov (Станислав Кириллович Воронов, born 20 August 1957) — Lt.
+Gen. FSB, is a Russian artist and member of the Creative Union of Artists of Russia and member of the Union of Artists of Moscow.

+Early life and education

-Stanislav Voronov was born on August 20, 1957, in the village of Toury Khorazan of Alikovsky District, Chuvash Republic (RSFSR, USSR).
+Stanislav Voronov was born on 20 August 1957, in the village of Toury Khorazan of Alikovsky District, Chuvash Republic (RSFSR, USSR).

+In 1979, he graduated from Kazan Federal University, located in Kazan.

+Career

-In 1979 he graduated from the University of Kazan.
-As the distribution went to work in the Prosecutor's Office of the Chuvash Republic, Acting Assistant Attorney District Attorney Investigation Department of the Prosecutor's Office of the Republic.
+He went to work in the prosecutor's office of the Chuvash Republic, Acting Assistant Attorney District Attorney Investigation Department of the Prosecutor's Office of the Republic.

 Since 1982, the State Security.
-Within 2 years of military service in Afghanistan.
+Within two years of military service in Afghanistan.

-In 1994-1999 - Minister of Defense of the Chuvash Republic.
+From 1994 to 1999, he was the Minister of Defense of the Chuvash Republic.

-In 1999 – 2001 years, is sent to serve in the Investigation Department of the FSB of Russia First Deputy Head of the Department.
+From 1999 to 2001, he served in the Investigation Department of the FSB of Russia First Deputy Head of the Department.

-In 2001, Stanislav K. - listener higher courses leadership training at the Academy of the Federal Security Service.
-In 2002 – 2005 years Stanislav Voronov was first secretary at the Russian Embassy in Belarus.
+In 2001, Voronov was a listener of higher courses in leadership training at the Academy of the Federal Security Service.

+From 2002 to 2005, Voronov was first secretary at the Russian Embassy in Belarus.

-In 2005 – 2007 years, moved to the JSC "Sukhoi Company", the Deputy Director General for Security.
+From 2005 to 2007, he moved to the JSC "Sukhoi Company", the Deputy Director General for Security.